 Phase 1: Application for admission

-- Application forms are available from the Client Service Centre or submit an electronic request.
+- Application forms are available from the Student Service Centre or submit an electronic request.

 - Formulate your choice of modules for the entire year.
 Modules will be described at the First Meeting.
 Changes are possible within two weeks of each semester.